Judith Butler: Reception

 — have criticised Judith Butler's Undoing Gender for under-emphasizing the intersectional aspects of gender-based violence.
 For example, Timothy Laurie notes that Butler's use of phrases like "gender politics" and "gender violence" in relation to assaults on transgender individuals in the United States can "[scour] a landscape filled with class and labour relations, racialized urban stratification, and complex interactions between sexual identity, sexual practices and sex work", and produce instead "a clean surface on which struggles over 'the human' are imagined to play out".

-German feminist Alice Schwarzer wrote in her magazine Emma of Butler's "radical intellectual games" that would not change how society classifies and treats a woman; thus, by eliminating female and male identity Butler would have abolished the discourse about sexism in the queer community.
-Schwarzer also accuses Butler of remaining silent about the oppression of women and homosexuals in the Islamic world, while readily exercising their (Butler's) own right to same-sex-marriage in the United States; instead, Butler would sweepingly defend Islam, including Islamism, from critics.

 EGS philosophy professor Geoffrey Bennington, translator for many of Derrida's books, criticised Butler's introduction to the 1997 translation of Derrida's 1967 Of Grammatology.
 (Note: He criticised it for "vagueness, inaccuracies, misunderstandings, and plain errors", such as an "extraordinarily inaccurate account of Saussure's notion of the sign", doing Derrida and original preface-writer Gayatri Chakravorty Spivak "a real disservice".)

 Non-academic

 São Paulo, Brazil.
 An Inside Higher Ed article notes that before a democracy conference in Brazil "Butler was burned in effigy as police kept groups of protesters – for and against Butler – apart.
 A pink bra was attached to the figure that was burned".
 Some protesters "held crosses and Brazilian flags in the air".

 Before a 2017 democracy conference in Brazil, Butler was burnt in effigy.

 Bruno Perreau has written that Butler was literally depicted as an "antichrist", both because of their gender and their Jewish identity, the fear of minority politics and critical studies being expressed through fantasies of a corrupted body.